-The following actions shall be taken if the establishment or operation of the eCA is found not to conform to CPS regulations:
+The following actions shall be taken if audit personnel find a discrepancy between the requirements of this CPS and the establishment or operation of eCA:

-- (1) Record non-conformities. - (2) Notify eCA about the non-conformities.
+- (1) Note the discrepancy, and - (2) Notify eCA about the discrepancy.

-Regarding the non-conforming items, eCA shall submit an improvement plan within 30 days and promptly implement it.
-The non-conforming items shall also be listed as follow-up audit tracking items.
+eCA shall submit an improvement plan regarding the discrepancy items within 30 days and promptly implement it.
+The discrepancy items shall also be listed as follow-up audit tracking items.